UCCF logo Your browser does not support HTML5 video.

 — Andrea Dalton (@abcdalton26) May 24, 2021

-Manchester CU were reminded of this when four Chinese girls saw their book club meeting in a park this summer, and approached them wanting to know what they were doing.
-They ended up joining the discussion, and one is now in regular contact with the CU and has started reading the Bible!
+Manchester CU, for example, ran a book club in a park across June.
+On one occasion, four Chinese students spotted them and approached to ask what they were doing.
+They ended up joining the discussion, and one is now in regular contact with the CU and has started reading the Bible.

 Not logging off just yet

-But as in-person mission has re-established itself, online mission has not disappeared.
-Aware that digital outreach has a lot to offer, a new kind of hybrid 'phygital' (physical and digital) CU ministry has emerged…
+But despite meeting in-person again, the online presence of the CUs has not disappeared.
+Instead, a new kind of hybrid 'phygital' (physical and digital) CU ministry has emerged.

 1. Meeting together by video

-Lots of CUs have continued to gather online this summer, for many reasons.
-One is that this makes their meetings accessible to students they might not otherwise historically have reached – commuters, those on placement, even hard of hearing students.
-One Derby CU first-year is deaf and would never normally have been able to access CU, but the CU put captions on their online video meetings, and as a result this student is now serving on the committee!
+Lots of CUs have continued to stream their meetings on Zoom.
+One reason for this is that it makes their meetings accessible to students they have historically found it harder to reach, such as commuting students or those on placements.
+One Derby CU first-year is deaf and would never normally have been able to access CU, but they put captions on their online videos.
+She is now serving on the committee in the coming year!

 2. Keeping active on social media

-The CUs remained active on social media this term, as it has proved to be a helpful 'front door' for new students.
-Even in the final summer term, for example, two unbelieving students found details for a Queen Margaret CU seeker group on Facebook.
-They came back week after week, reading John's Gospel and then Romans.
-One said that finding out about Christianity has been like 'turning on a light switch – though it seems dim at the moment, the more she understands the brighter the light seems to get.'
+The CUs have also remained active on social media channels this term.
+This is because it has proved to be a helpful 'front door' for curious students.
+This term, for example, two students found details for a Queen Margaret CU seeker group on Facebook and so started coming along.
+They came back week after week, reading John's Gospel and then Romans, saying that finding out about Christianity has been like 'turning on a light switch' – though it seems dim at the moment, the more they understand the brighter the light seems to get.

 3. Online outreach events